 2016 I removed this tree.
 It grew, had a bumper crop of lemons every few years, but the lemons don’t taste very good and the tree was high maintenance.
 I decided it wasn’t worth the trouble.

-TIL that local fruit trees are grafted onto other root stock.
-If you’ve cut your tree back you may be getting fruit from the root stock, not the Meyer Lemon Tree.
+Young tree may die back to ground during a cold winter, then grow back from root stock that is different than original tree.
+Many fruit trees are grafted onto sturdier root stock.
+If you’ve cut your tree back to the ground or let root suckers grow you may be getting fruit from the root stock, not the Meyer Lemon Tree.
 Some one told me that the thorny side has bad fruit.
 There are thorns on my Meyer Lemon Tree